 There will be minimum one redundant physical interconnection in one of the RPOI’s.
 This physical connection will be used for BB traffic which is aggregated for all RPOI traffics carried by VLANs.

-In case the AO wants to start with only one interconnection, the RPOI will be in one of the regions to be selected by .
+In case the AO wants to start with only one interconnection, the RPOI will be in one of the regions to be selected by Wyre.

-The RPOI’s are located in the following reqions Asse, Hoboken, Mechelen, Gent and Hasselt.
+The Wyre RPOI’s are located in the following reqions Asse, Hoboken, Mechelen, Gent and Hasselt.

 The addresses of the RPOI’s are respectively: